 Should you have any concerns about a child please do not hesitate to contact a member of staff or one of our safe guarding leads via the school office:

-Designated safeguarding lead: Mrs Boult – Assistant Headteacher
+Designated safeguarding lead: Mrs Boult – Deputy Headteacher

 Deputy Designated safeguarding lead: Miss Said – Headteacher

 Deputy Designated safeguarding lead: Mrs Dawes – Parent support worker

 Doors and Bells